 The course is split into three parts:

-- practical investigation - 30% of the GCSE
+- Computational thinking, algorithms & programming exam - 40% of the GCSE

-- programming project - 30% of the GCSE
+- Programming project - 20% of the GCSE

-Teachers of Computer Science contribute to the college’s diverse programme of extra-curricular activities by providing a variety of opportunities including after college support for learning database and programming skills and support for debugging of programs.
+Teachers of Computer Science contribute to the college’s diverse programme of extra-curricular activities by providing a variety of lunchtime and after college clubs and workshops.